linode/docs/docs/guides/tools-reference/tools/how-to-use-nslookup-command/index.md

 - '[Microsoft nslookup documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/nslookup)'
 ---

 The `nslookup` command is a useful tool for investigating domain name propagation issues.
 It allows users to obtain information regarding domain names and IP addresses from the *Domain Name System* (DNS) infrastructure.
-This guide introduces and explains how to use the `nslookup` command, and provides several `nslookup` examples.
+This guide introduces and explains how to use the `nslookup` command, and provides several examples.

 ## What is the nslookup Command?

 The name of the `nslookup` command is an abbreviated version of "name server lookup". `nslookup` sends a request to the local domain name system server asking for information from its DNS records.
-In response, the name server returns the IP address or relevant domain information for a specific website or server.
+In response, the DNS server returns the IP address or relevant domain information for a specific website or server.
 However, it can also return the domain associated with a particular IP address.

 The `nslookup` command can be used in either interactive or non-interactive mode.
 It is available on Linux, macOS, and Windows systems, and provides several useful options.
 The command relies on the underlying TCP/IP and networking system tools.

 Here are some of the main purposes of the `nslookup` command:

 -   `nslookup` quickly returns the IP address for any domain.
 It is considered one of the best tools for troubleshooting DNS problems.
 It is especially handy for situations where the IP address of a domain has recently changed, but requests for the domain are not resolving.
 -   It is used to investigate suspicious domains.
 A good example is a web address designed to closely mimic an existing domain, for instance, `examp1e.com` in place of `example.com`.
-- It can defend against *cache poisoning* in which invalid domain information is sent to secondary DNS servers known as resolvers.
+-   It can defend against *cache poisoning* in which invalid domain information is sent to secondary DNS servers, known as resolvers.

-### How do DNS Lookups Work?
+### How Do DNS Lookups Work?

-Each DNS server maintains a list of mappings between the domain names and their associated IP addresses.
+Each DNS server maintains a list of mappings between domain names and their associated IP addresses.
 When a DNS server receives a DNS request for a particular domain name from a web server, it translates the domain into an IP address.
 It then returns the address to the web server, which uses it to request the web page.
 Every internet client uses DNS services to properly transmit outgoing TCP/IP packets.

 Typically a DNS responds to a request by retrieving information from its cache.
 The cache is updated when updates are received.
 If the domain name entry for a particular domain has been recently changed, the server might not have received the updated information yet.
 In this event, the `nslookup` command still receives the outdated information from the DNS.
 This allows users to see what the local DNS record points to and determine whether the DNS update has propagated fully.

 The `nslookup` command typically sends its request to the local DNS server.
 However, an alternate DNS can be specified, such as the root system within the DNS zone.
 Not all servers are accessible because many internal DNS systems are private and do not respond to external requests.
-Private DNS servers do not respond to external `nslookup` requests.
+Therefore, private DNS servers don't respond to external `nslookup` requests.

 {{< note >}}
 In actual practice, there are two types of DNS services.
 A recursive DNS service, also known as a *resolver*, maintains a cache of the domain name mappings, but does not process any updates.